-For more information and advice, go to the Queensland Health website.
+For more information and advice, visit the COVID-19 website.
 If you are feeling unwell and develop a fever, cough, sore throat or shortness of breath within 14 days of overseas travel, contact a doctor or call 13HEALTH (13 43 25 84).

 Queensland’s influenza season